 The materiality of a fact depends upon the circumstances.
 A fact is considered "material" if there is a substantial likelihood that a reasonable investor would consider it important in making a decision to buy, sell, or hold a security, or if the fact is likely to have a significant effect on the market price of the security.
-Material information can be positive or negative and can relate to virtually any aspect of a company's business or to any type of security, debt, or equity.
+Material information can be positive or negative and can relate to virtually any aspect of the Partnership Group's business or to any type of security, debt, or equity.
 Also, information that something is likely to happen in the future-or even just that it may happen-could be deemed material.

-Examples of material information include (but are not limited to) information about clinical trial results; significant collaboration and/or license or partnership arrangements; proposed securities offerings or other capital raising events; new discoveries or products; regulatory actions or developments; earnings information and quarterly results; guidance on earnings estimates; mergers, acquisitions, tender offers, joint ventures, or changes in assets; changes in control of the Company or changes in senior management; new products, contracts with suppliers, or developments regarding customers or suppliers (e.g., the acquisition or loss of a contract); changes in auditors or auditor notification that the issuer may no longer rely on an audit report; events regarding the Company's securities (e.g., defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits or changes in dividends, changes to the rights of securityholders, public or private sales of additional securities or information related to any additional funding); bankruptcies or receiverships; regulatory investigations or litigation-related developments involving the Company; and regulatory approvals or changes in regulations and any analysis of how they affect the Company.
-Moreover, material information does not have to be related to a company's business.
+Examples of material information include (but are not limited to) information about distributions; corporate earnings or earnings forecasts; possible mergers, acquisitions, tender offers, or dispositions; important business developments such as major contracts or cancellations, drilling results, developments regarding strategic collaborators, or the status of regulatory submissions; management or control changes; significant borrowing or financing developments, including pending public sales or offerings of debt or equity securities; defaults on borrowings; bankruptcies; cybersecurity or data security incidents; and significant litigation or regulatory actions.
+Moreover, material information does not have to be related to the Partnership Group's business.
 For example, the contents of a forthcoming newspaper column that is expected to affect the market price of a security can be material.

-Questions regarding material information should be directed to the Company's General Counsel.
+Questions regarding material information should be directed to the Compliance Officer.
 A good rule of thumb: When in doubt, do not trade.